 Air Toxics – Cancer Risk by Census Tract

-Layer displays the modelled cancer risk associated with air toxics exposure.
-Figures represents the liklihood of hazardous exposure per 1 million population.
+Layer displays the modeled cancer risk associated with air toxics exposure.
+Figures represents the likelihood of hazardous exposure per 1 million population.

 Air Toxics – Non-Cancer Risk by Census Tract

-Layer displays the modelled non-cancer risk associated with air toxics exposure.
+Layer displays the modeled non-cancer risk associated with air toxics exposure.
 A hazard index (HI) of 1 or lower means air toxics are unlikely to cause adverse noncancer health effects over a lifetime of exposure.